Wmbat/libreglisse/docs/homepage.md

 * `either`:
     * `transform_left`: Transform the right value stored within the monad, if it exists.
     * `transform_right`: Transform the left value stored within the monad, if it exists.
-    * `flat_transform_left`: Chain a function returning a either using the left value stored, if it exist.
+    * `transform_join_left`: Chain a function returning a either using the left value stored, if it exist.
-    * `flat_transform_right`: Chain a function returning a either using the right value stored, if it exist.
+    * `transform_join_right`: Chain a function returning a either using the right value stored, if it exist.

 # Extend the API